 Cases Study 2: Reactive Rotties

 So how did I help my Rotts get used to the school bus?
 I used the "hear that" method as well.
 I made them aware of the noise and transformed it into a signal that great things were coming.
 So at 3:30 pm I armed myself with high-value treats, and when I heard the bus approaching, I would announce in a happy tone of voice "it's the old, rusty school bus, yay!!!!!" and then I started dropping treats on the floor and they eagerly went on their treasure hunt.
 Soon, day after day, my dogs were eager to hear the bus, because it signaled wonderful things were coming!

 The Hear That method can also be used in reactive dogs.
 If your dog is reactive towards men, it doesn't hurt to have him hear men talking from another room.
-I first used this method with success with my dog back in 2011 when for some reason was reactive towards my father in law.
-I put myself in my dog's shoes and soon realized that not only he looked imposing, but he also had a loud, booming voice.
-He often used his voice to his full potential to command his herding dog to maintain order with his flock of sheep, and to communicate from a distance with my mother in law in the vast plains of the Padana Valley in Italy.
-My dog appeared slightly stressed every time he heard his voice.
+I first used this method with success with my dog back in 2011 when for some reason he was reactive towards my father-in-law.
+I put myself in my dog's shoes and soon realized that my family member not only looked imposing, but had a loud, booming voice.
+He often used his voice to his full potential to command his herding dog to maintain order with his flock of sheep and to communicate from a distance with my mother-in-law in the vast plains of the Padana Valley in Italy.
+Perhaps that was why my dog appeared slightly stressed every time he heard his voice.

 Why and how does the "hear that" method work?
 There are several reasons.
 We will look at them in the next paragraph.

 How and Why the "Hear That" Method Works

 What do a school bell and an ice cream truck's music have in common?
 They both have the potential to announce something good is about to happen.
 To a child, the school bell is much cherished as it signals the end of class and time to go home, and an ice cream truck may signal that tasty, refreshing ice cream is coming!